Haptic-Apps/Slide-iOS/README.md

 ## Contributing

 ### Getting started
-To get started with Slide iOS development, you need to set up Cocoapods integration and open the Coacoapods workspace, not the default xcodeproj.
+To get started with Slide iOS development, you need to set up Cocoapods integration and open the Coacoapods workspace, not the default xcworkspace.
 Below are the steps to getting started:

     1. Terminal: sudo gem install cocoapods
     2. Safari: Downloaded Slide from GitHub (clone or download -> Download Zip)